THE BEST CARBON WHEELSET FOR THE MONEY – PART 2

 The wheelset with the easy to install cloth-like straps for tubed tires weighed 1519 grams on my scale.
 With the plastic tubeless strips, the weight increased to 1648 grams.

-The rims I rode measured 21.2 mm wide on the inside (between the rim hooks) and 27.8 mm on the outside near where the tire and rim joins.
+The rims I rode measured 21.2 mm wide on the inside (between the rim hooks) and 27.8 mm on the outside near where the tire and rim join.
 With the 25C Continental Grand Prix 5000 tubed tires at my benchmark 100psi, the tires measure 27.6 mm wide.
 At a more comfortable 80psi, they run 27.4 mm.
 True to its name, the rims measured 37.0 mm deep.

 The carbon rim’s profile starts off on the inner spoke edge with a softened V profile and quickly adopts a U shape as it travels toward the outer tire edges.
 The spokes are bladed DT Swiss Aerolites attaching to the rim with external alloy nipples.
 The hubset is also a DT Swiss branded 350 model.